 Because you never, ever get just a single puncture, I’d wisely bought a spare tube and was back on the road in 40 sweaty minutes.
 But especially with a slow puncture, with a TPMS I’d have been aware of it much earlier.

-Michelin TPMSThe Michelin kit is made by Fit2Go TPMS, an official global licensee of Michelin.
-It is composed of two over-sized valve caps marked F and R. You screw them on finger tight to the appropriate wheel and lock them off with a valve stem nut (yellow tool and nuts supplied; left).
+The Michelin kit was made by Fit2Go TPMS, an official global licensee of Michelin.
+It was composed of two over-sized valve caps marked F and R. You screw them on finger tight to the appropriate wheel and lock them off with a valve stem nut (yellow tool and nuts supplied; left).
 The round display module sits in a stick-on magnetic dish fitted wherever suits your eyeline and an appropriate surface.
 Putting the module in the dish activates the display: usually battery level (said to last for 3 months) plus front and rear pressures which flash up alternatively every few seconds.
 You may not get a pressure reading until the wheels are turning.
 There are no buttons or switches; place the module in and out of the dish three times and the display changes between bar and psi, though it may take a few minutes to read.

 The first kit I had was fully charged by me, but on fitting in Spain took many hours of riding to pair up and show pressure readings.
 That would be inconvenient if you regularly removed the module to save it getting pinched.
 Once things worked, I left it in place.
 (As I was only out for a month, I’d not brought the USB recharge dish.)
-Fitted flat like a plate on a table, it didn’t budge on rough tracks but was hard to read at a glance; at an angle like the bike’s clocks would be better and probably still secure.
+Fitted flat like a plate on a table, it didn’t budge on rough tracks but was hard to read at a glance; at an angle like the bike’s clocks would be better, and probably still secure.
 Or there’s always the tank bag.
 I’d also find black digits on a light background easier to read – like my Trail Tech temperature gauge, below right.
 Ten days in, after briefly removing it, the module went blank.

 A replacement kit was brought out to Morocco, appeared to show a nearly full charge, and this time paired up in seconds and flipped to psi with no bother.
 But it also went blank after just five days.
 Neither unit was more than half discharged.
 I decided to put the original unit into the USB recharging dish from the replacement kit on the off chance, and it responded by charging from ¾ full (as it had been when it went blank).
 After just half an hour it was fully charged.
 Back on the bike it showed pressures in the original bar, and on changing to my preferred psi, displayed that too after about 20 minutes of being blank.